 You have to be able to count on your retirement money being there for you, so now isn't the time to speculate.
 Learn what it means to build a portfolio, then do it.
 Build one that's appropriate for your goals.
 Don't rely on "investment experts" who make unrealistic promises.

 And remember that there's no such thing as a free lunch or a perfect investment.
 Nothing offers absolute safety with no risk.
 Even so-called "safe" investments can't ensure that your rate of return won't be less than inflation and that you won't lose purchasing power over time.
 Your best option is to create a diverse mix of investments with an acceptable medium level of risk if you are just starting to invest.

 Play Catch Up

 The Internal Revenue Code increases the contribution limits for tax-free retirement accounts beginning in the year in which you turn 50.
 You can save an extra $1,000 in an IRA, or a total of $2,000 if you're married and both you and your spouse are 50 or older.
-The 50-plus limit for 401(k) plans is $6,000 more as of 2019.
+The 50-plus limit for 401(k) plans is $6,500 more for 2020 and 2021.

 This puts 401(k) contribution limits at $26,000 per person in 2021—$19,500 plus $6,500—and at $7,000 per person for IRAs: $6,000 plus $1,000.
 In 2022 the limit could be as high as $27,000—$20,500 plus $6,500 in catch-up contributions.
 And that 401(k) limit does not include your employer's contributions.
 This is definitely something you might want to take advantage of each year until retirement if you have the financial bandwidth.